of the Military

-If you have questions regarding registering or voting in South Dakota as an overseas
+If you have questions regarding registering or voting in South Dakota as a member

-citizen or if you would like the state to mail you a paper voter registration or
+of the military or if you would like the state to mail you a paper voter registration

-An overseas civilian voter may receive an absentee ballot electronically.
-If you
+A military member may receive an absentee ballot electronically.
+If you want to

-want to receive your ballot in this manner, mark the e-mail preference in block
+receive your ballot in this manner, mark the e-mail preference in block 4 on your

-4 on your Federal Post Card Application Form (Federal Form Number 76A) or personally
+Federal Post Card Application Form (Federal Form Number 76A) or personally contact

-contact your County Election Official by e-mail or phone.
-You will be notified by
+your County Election Official by e-mail or phone.
+You will be notified by e-mail

-e-mail when your ballot is available to download from www.sdsos.gov/deployed.
-If
+when your ballot is available to download from www.sdsos.gov/deployed.
+If you do

-you do not choose to receive an absentee ballot electronically, your ballot will
+not choose to receive an absentee ballot electronically, your ballot will be mailed

-Overseas citizens voting by absentee ballot must have their ballots received at
+Members of the military voting by absentee ballot must have their ballots received

 to a polling place after the polls are closed, the absentee ballot will not be counted